zenoamaro/ansible-nginx/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `nginx_`.

+The role provides a default fallback site which returns 404 to all requests not matched by other rules.
+You can set `nginx_create_default_site` to `false` to disable it.

 You can also use the role as a playbook.
 You will be asked which hosts to provision, and you can further configure the play by using `--extra-vars`.

     $ ansible-playbook -i inventory --extra-vars='{...}' main.yml